symfony/symfony-docs/security/access_token.rst

             }

-            // and return a UserBadge object containing the user identifier from the found token return new UserBadge($accessToken->getUserId());
+            // and return a UserBadge object containing the user identifier from the found token
+            // the user identifier being an email, a username and not necessarily an Id return new UserBadge($accessToken->getUserId());
         }
     }